Mnk92/helpers/README.md

 Also those tools provide command line arguments.

 To use this tools, it is a good idea to move them into separate folder and add path to this folder to Path environment variable.

+If you need binaries, you can find them here: https://helpers.codeplex.com/